 A four-bedroom, family-oriented home that blends traditional features such as exterior stone columns and gables with a modern elongated fireplace in the great room netted Greenmark Builders the 2015 People’s Choice Award.
 The home also took top honours in the custom home (2,401 to 3,500 sq. ft.) category.

-In 2014, Christopher Simmonds Architect and RND Construction took their third People’s Choice Award in a row for a spectacular double deck.
+In 2014, Christopher Simmonds Architect (now Simmonds Architecture) and RND Construction took their third People’s Choice Award in a row for a spectacular double deck.
 The top level is a floating design, while the tapered bottom deck gives a view of the back garden from the dining nook in the kitchen.

 The project won three prizes at the Ottawa Housing Design Awards and an Award of Distinction from the Ontario Home Builders’ Association.